GregoriM04/login-form/README.md

 # LOGIN FORM

-This is a free and design focus login form with HTML and CSS.
+This is a free and design focus login form with HTML, CSS and some Javascript.
+At the begining, this one was a simple login form, but over time some other features have been added to make it more functional.

 ## Overview